In full offensive on China, Trump gambles on end-game

 Economy said that the United States was also struck at how Xi has “presented a very different China to the world” with a “much more ambitious and expansive foreign policy.”

-"The US and other countries say, ´Okay, this is the China we have to deal with, not what we anticipated ten years ago.´"
+“The United States and other countries say, ‘Okay, this is the China we have to deal with, not what we anticipated ten years ago.’”

 Hua Po, a political commentator in Beijing, agreed that trade was only the “superficial” source of friction.